Adult social care market position statement

 Whilst it is acknowledged that not all carers will want or require support, it is imperative that we take steps to identify those that do and provide an offer of both early intervention and more intensive support where appropriate to meet their wide range of needs.

-The Barnsley All Age Carers Strategy Steering Group will work in partnership to ensure processes are transparent, maintain and update the Barnsley Carers and Young Carers Strategy, and review, develop, and contribute to the delivery of the Carers Strategy Delivery Action Plan.
+The Barnsley All Age Carers Strategy Steering Group will work in partnership to ensure processes are transparent in the review, development, and delivery of the Carers Strategy Action Plan.

 The focus will be on all the priorities of the Barnsley Carers Strategy as detailed below: